Public sector timber procurement policy

 A digital service is being developed and this means you may need to complete a paper and electronic application.
 More information is available at:

 Providing that the original licence was issued electronically, there is no need for the operator to submit a hard, paper copy to Regulatory Delivery; a submission of the electronic licence will suffice for verification purposes.
 The cost of licence verification is £9.60 per licence.
-Operators will be invoiced at the end of the current financial year in order to collect payment for licences verified from 15 November 2016.

 The cost of a FLEGT licence has been reduced - from £31 to £9.60